azmigproject/GlusterFS-ARM/README.md

 * _New/Existing Vnet Name_ : Enter the new or existing vnet name (for new Vnet/Subnet select resource group where vnet and subnet would be created ).
 * _New/Existing Subnet Name_ : Enter the existing subnet name (for new Vnet/Subnet select resource group where vnet and subnet would be created ).
 * _Subnet Prefix_ : Enter the subnet prefix of existing subnet for example 10.0.0.0/24 (for new Vnet/Subnet enter as per requirment).
-* _Vnet Prefix_ : Enter the Vnet Prefix of existing subnet for example 10.0.0.0/16 (for new Vnet/Subnet enter as per requirment).
+* _Address Prefix_ : Enter the Vnet Prefix of existing subnet for example 10.0.0.0/16 (for new Vnet/Subnet enter as per requirment).
 * _Client Id_ : Enter the client ID.
 * _Client secret_ : Enter the created client secret.
 * _Tenant Id_ : Enter the Tenant id.